HaHeho/pybinsim/README.rst

 blockSize:
     Number of samples which are processed per block.
 Low values reduce delay but increase cpu load.
 ds_filterSize:
     Defines filter size of the direct sound filters.
-Filter size must be a mutltiple of blockSize.
+Filter size must be a multiple of blockSize.
 If your filters are a different length, they are either shortened or zero padded to the size indicated here.
 early_filterSize:
     Defines filter size of the early filters.
-Filter size must be a mutltiple of blockSize.
+Filter size must be a multiple of blockSize.
 If your filters are a different length, they are either shortened or zero padded to the size indicated here.
 late_filterSize:
     Defines filter size of the late reverb filters.
-Filter size must be a mutltiple of blockSize.
+Filter size must be a multiple of blockSize.
 If your filters are a different length, they are either shortened or zero padded to the size indicated here.
 headphone_filterSize:
     Defines filter size of the headphone compensation filters.
-Filter size must be a mutltiple of blockSize. filterSource[mat/wav]:
+Filter size must be a multiple of blockSize. filterSource[mat/wav]:
-    Choose between 'mat' or 'wav' to indicate whether you want to use filters stored as mat file or as seperate wav files.
+    Choose between 'mat' or 'wav' to indicate whether you want to use filters stored as mat file or as separate wav files.
 filterDatabase:
     Enter path to the mat file containing your filters.
 Check example for structure of the mat file.
 filterList: